MaggieChafee/MaggieChafee/README.md

 ### Hi there 👋, I'm Maggie!
-- 🌱 I’m a fullstack web developer and database administrator based in Nashville, TN.
+- 🌱 I’m a fullstack web developer based in Nashville, TN.
 - ⚡ I’m interested in web development, design, music, and reading as mush as I can.
 - 💬 I'm currently learning Tyspescript and software design patterns.
 - 😄 Pronouns: she/her